jasonHYLam/Acre-test-takehome/README.md

 ## Assumptions

 I have assumed that the test only needed to verify whether lending would be given or not.
 I have observed that several of the inputs do not seem to affect the lending calculation, such as postcode and marital status.
-I have nonetheless included them in the allowed range of input as well as handling input actions.
+I have nonetheless included them in some scenarios in the allowed range of input as well as handling input actions.
 If necessary, I could have tested these inputs by checking the "Printer Friendly Version" results and verifying that corresponding values are present.

 I have assumed that for the purpose of this assignment, the data setup was not too important, thus I used a simple `testData` file containing the input data rather than a database.

+For the HSBC calculator, I used the [calculator page URL](https://portal.intermediaries.hsbc.co.uk/affordabilitycalculator/affordabilitycalculatorpage.php) rather than the [page that launches the calculator](https://intermediaries.hsbc.co.uk/calculator/), provided by the assignment.
+I assumed that for the takehome assignment that I should be more concerned about the lending results rather than considering how the user navigates to the calculator.
+However in a real-world scenario I might consider how the user should navigate to the calculator for a more appropriate end-to-end test.

 I have assumed that this test only needs to focus on one calculator rather than multiple calculators.